mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 MLS has been designed to provide similar security guarantees to all Clients, for all group sizes, even when it reduces to only two Clients.

-[[BB.]
-Relocate this !]
-Note that while MLS provides some level of security resilience against compromised Clients, the maximum security level requires the endpoints to connect to the messaging service on a regular basis and to use compliant implementations in order to realize security operations such as deleting intermediate cryptographic keys.

 ## Delivery Service

 The Delivery Service (DS) is expected to play multiple roles in the